mstksg/inCode/copy/entries/io-monad-harmful.md

 also a question that has [historically lead to much confusion][mtf].
 I consider it one of the worst "sidequests" you could embark on in learning Haskell.
-Seeking an intuitive grasp of what a monad is is not only worthless for learning practical haskell (at the start), but one that can lead to many false answers, confusing and contradictory answers, and just a lot of headache in general.
+Seeking an intuitive grasp of what a monad is is not only worthless for learning practical Haskell (at the start), but one that can lead to many false answers, confusing and contradictory answers, and just a lot of headache in general.
 Before I even ever heard about Haskell, I heard about the infamous "IO monad".
 I read, "monads are a crazy hard-to-understand subject, but once you understand it, Haskell becomes amazing."
-Haskell is haskell and is useful before you ever introduce Monad into the picture...and a quote like that implies that understanding monads is important to understanding haskell or IO.
+Haskell is Haskell and is useful before you ever introduce Monad into the picture...and a quote like that implies that understanding monads is important to understanding Haskell or IO.

 [mtf]: https://byorgey.wordpress.com/2009/01/12/abstraction-intuition-and-the-monad-tutorial-fallacy/

 It just simply *isn't*.
 If you want to "understand Monads" (whatever that means), then go ahead; try.
-But please don't think that it'll help you **even a single bit** in understanding IO in haskell.
+But please don't think that it'll help you **even a single bit** in understanding IO in Haskell.

-Saying "IO Monad" implies that understanding monads is some prerequisite to understanding IO, or at the very least that IO in haskell is inherently tied to monads.  **Both are untrue**.
+Saying "IO Monad" implies that understanding monads is some prerequisite to understanding IO, or at the very least that IO in Haskell is inherently tied to monads.  **Both are untrue**.

 Another commonly mis-answered question is, "How does Haskell, a pure language,